Nuno Bettencourt: Other projects

 Bettencourt has also collaborated with singer Suze DeMarchi and with all of her Baby Animals bandmates.
 On Baby Animals' second release, Shaved and Dangerous, he produced a few songs and co-wrote "Because I Can".
 He also contributed to the writing, recording, and production of DeMarchi's solo debut from 1999, Telelove.
 In 1999, Bettencourt produced the album Magnolia, for the Portuguese singer and actress Lúcia Moniz.
 He also featured as singer and guitarist in the song "Try Again", which was included in Magnolia.

-In 2006, Bettencourt and his band DramaGods contributed their song "S'OK" to the album project Artists for Charity—Guitarists 4 the Kids, produced by Slang Productions to assist World Vision Canada in helping children in need.
+Bettencourt formed the recording entity Population 1 and released the self-titled and self-produced 2002 release, Population 1, on Universal/Japan and YBM/Korea.
+In 2004, Population 1 released Sessions from Room Four.
+Due to legal issues, the band was renamed to Near Death Experience in 2005.
+The band was then renamed DramaGods.
+DramaGods released its first album in December 2005 as an import; it was made available as a digital download in 2006.
+In 2006, DramaGods contributed their song "S'OK" to the album project Artists for Charity—Guitarists 4 the Kids, produced by Slang Productions to assist World Vision Canada in helping children in need.